prjemian/model_instrument/README.md

-# instrument_template
+# model_instrument

-Bluesky Data Acquisition in console, notebook, & queueserver.
+Model of a Bluesky Data Acquisition Instrument in console, notebook, & queueserver.

 ## Demo